home > blogs > livejournal

 Please read our tutorial for creating form HTML using myContactForm.com.

-2. Login to your LiveJournal Account
+2. Open up Your LiveJournal Account

 a.
 Go to LiveJournal.com and login to your account.

-3. Create a New Entry
+3. Post a New Entry

 a.
 Click Post an Entry